EXCLUSIVE-Hong Kong's former chief judge says upholding rule of law not political | Politics

 - China

-Hong Kong's former chief judge urged the city's solicitors to continue speaking up for the rule of law, saying it was their duty to the public, and not political.
-Former chief justice Geoffrey Ma made his remarks to a meeting of several hundred members of the Law Society on Tuesday as it voted in an unusually fractious election overshadowed by a sweeping China-imposed national security law.
-He later provided Reuters with a transcript of the speech in response to questions.
+Hong Kong's former chief judge urged solicitors to continue speaking up for the rule of law, saying it was their duty to the public and not political as they voted in a fractious election overshadowed by a national security law imposed by China.
+Former chief justice Geoffrey Ma made his remarks to several hundred members of the Law Society on Tuesday and later provided Reuters with a transcript of the speech in response to questions.

 After Ma spoke and before the votes were announced, the Global Times, a newspaper published by China's ruling Communist Party, described the society's election as a "battle between justice and evil".
 The result of the Law Society vote shattered the hopes of lawyers who wanted tougher action to defend the rule of law in the global financial hub.